Redmond police fatally shoot woman at apartment building

-Redmond police reportedly shot and killed a woman at the Modera Apartments in Redmond, KOMO reports.
+Redmond police shot and killed a woman Sunday evening at the Modera Apartments in Redmond, KOMO reports.

 The King County Sheriff’s Office is investigating.